Skip to the content.

 n Rename the highlighted model’s alias

-c Configure the highlighted model: per-model context (-c) and KV cache quant (-ctk / -ctv)
+c Configure the highlighted model: per-model context (-c)

 d / Delete Delete the highlighted model from the registry